-Legislative Decree No. 239 on account of Italian substitute tax (imposta sostitutiva).
-Governing Law: The Notes and any non-contractual obligations arising out of or in connection with them will be governed by English law, save that Condition 4 (Status and Subordination of the Notes) and any non-contractual obligations arising out of or in connection with such Condition are governed by Italian law.
-Listing and Trading: Application has been made to list the Notes on the official list of the Luxembourg Stock Exchange and to admit the Notes to trading on its Regulated Market.
-Rating: The Notes are expected to be rated "Ba3" by Moody's, "B+" by S&P, "BB-" by Fitch and "BB" by DBRS.
+Governing Law: The Notes and any non-contractual obligations arising out of or in connection with them will be governed by English law, save that the subordination and loss absorption provisions described in Condition 4 (Status and Subordination of the Notes) and any non-contractual obligations arising out of or in connection with such provisions are governed by Italian law.

+Application has been made to list the Notes on the official list of the Luxembourg Stock Exchange and to admit the Notes to trading on its

+Regulated Market.
+Rating: The Notes are expected to be rated "Ba3" by Moody's, "B+" by S&P, "B+" by Fitch and "BBL" by DBRS.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.
-Selling restrictions: may be subject to revision, suspension or withdrawal at any time Selling restrictions: Clearing systems: may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.
-For a description of certain restrictions on offers, sales and deliveries of the Notes and on the distribution of offering material in the United States of America, the United Kingdom, Italy, Luxembourg, Hong Kong, China, Singapore, Japan and France, see "Subscription and Sale" may be subject to revision, suspension or withdrawal at any time by the assigning rating organisation.For a description of certain restrictions on offers, sales and deliveries of the Notes and on the distribution of offering material in the United States of America, the United Kingdom, Italy, Luxembourg, Hong Kong, China, Singapore, Japan and France, see "Subscription and Sale" below.
+Selling restrictions: For a description of certain restrictions on offers, sales and deliveries of the Notes and on the distribution of offering material in the United States of America, the United Kingdom, Italy, Luxembourg, Hong Kong, China, Singapore, Japan and France, see " Subscription and Sale " below.
+Clearing systems: Euroclear and Clearstream, Luxembourg.
+ISIN: XS1614415542 Common code: 161441554